 More Language Learning Resources

-Learning key words, is a key component of trouble-free travel abroad, but always one of the highest hurdles: despite seemingly endless resources for travelers, it's exceedingly tough to master a new language, and it's made even trickier if you're going to be visiting several countries and attempting to communicate in all of them.
+Learning key words is an important component of trouble-free travel abroad, but always one of the highest hurdles: despite seemingly endless resources for travelers, it's exceedingly tough to master a new language, and it's made even trickier if you're going to be visiting several countries and attempting to communicate in all of them.

-The are two resources that have tremendously improved my language skills while traveling.
+There are two resources that can tremendously improve your language skills while traveling.

 The first of these is the Google Translate app for phones.
 It has a real-time translation feature using the camera of your phone, which is fantastic for understanding menus and signs as you travel.
 Simply open the app, tap on the camera icon, and then hold your phone so the text is being shown on the screen.
 Within seconds, Google Translate will change the language to your selected one and tell you what every single word means.

 The second app is Forvo, which is a website that pronounces practically every foreign word you'll come up against.
 Before I arrive in a country, I'll look up the most important words I'll need (hello, thank you, please, goodbye, sorry, and—of course—cheers) on the site and practice my pronunciation.